Azure-Samples/multimodal-rag-code-execution/deployment/README.md

 ## Argument Parameters

-The script supports various parameters to control its behavior during deployment.
+The script supports various parameters to control its behavior during deployment, although we recommend deploying first without any paramters.
+Later on, if you want to control future deployments you can explore the options that these parameters will enable.
 These parameters can be passed as command-line arguments when executing the script.
 Below is an explanation of each parameter and examples of how to use them.

 ### General Parameters